bltzr/ofxOscQuery/README.md

 This is all demonstrated in **example-singleServer** - further documentation is included in the source, and in particular in ofxOssiaNode, which is the core of it all.

 Several Servers can be set up in the same ofApp by attaching them to several *ofParameterGroup*s (see **example-twoServers**).
-As mentioned in the Roadmap below
+As mentioned in the Roadmap below, this might change soon to using one pool object for holding several servers.

 ## OSCQuery Clients